spiritstr/sc2onlinux/README.md

 From there you just go for lutris, right click on SC2 icon> Configure > Runners Option and change the Wine Version for the name of the folder the you put all those files in which was in my case Proton3.7.

-DXVK probably will be enable but thats for the Bnet launcher.
+DXVK probably will be enabled but thats for the Bnet launcher.

 My PC settings are:
 i7 6700k 4.4GHZ